clay-run/action-template-nodejs/README.md

 - `context.success({ data, textPreview, imagePreview, successType: context.status.SUCCESS_TYPE })` generates a return object indicating a success for the action function
 - `context.fail({ message, errorType: context.status.ERROR_TYPE, textPreview, imagePreview })` generates a return object indicating a failure of the action function

+Note:
+When returning `context.success`, if no `imagePreview` is provided, there is a fallback to the action `iconUri`.
+If you would like to override this, set `imagePreview` to `false`.

 #### Handling Return Statuses
 The `context` object provides structured statuses.
 This ensures that the Clay UI shows a proper message for the users of your action.